james201010/appd_aws_observability_lab_jrs/README.md

 # appd_aws_modernization_lab

-Artifacts for AppDynamics AWS Cloud Modernization lab.
+## Artifacts for AppDynamics AWS Cloud Modernization lab.

+### Create you Cloud9 instance
 After creating your Cloud9 instance and configuring it by following all the steps included in these web pages:

 https://povpbmodernize.appdpartnerlabs.net/30_workshop_setup/1_create_cloud9.html